 College: Michigan State University, James Madison College, B.A., with honors, 1988

-Member: President, National Police Accountability Project (NPAP) 2009-present; San Francisco Trial Lawyers Association (SFTLA); Consumer Attorneys of California (CAOC); Association of Trial Lawyers of America (ATLA); American-Arab Anti-Discrimination Committee (ADC); National Trial Lawyers (Top 100 Attorneys in California); The Million Dollar Advocates Forum; State Bar of Michigan; State Bar of California.
+Member: President, National Police Accountability Project (NPAP) 2010-2015; San Francisco Trial Lawyers Association (SFTLA); Consumer Attorneys of California (CAOC); Association of Trial Lawyers of America (ATLA); American-Arab Anti-Discrimination Committee (ADC); National Trial Lawyers (Top 100 Attorneys in California); The Million Dollar Advocates Forum; General Society of Mayflower Descendants; State Bar of Michigan; State Bar of California.

 Personal: Lives in Oakland and Mendocino County with his wife and law partner, Julia Sherwin, and two rescue dogs.
 Enjoys hiking, fitness, soulful music (Americana, country, blues, jazz, flamenco, reggae), wild animals and forests.
 Loves fighting for justice on behalf of regular people harmed by government or corporations.

 Born: Detroit, Michigan, 1966.